simontuckwell/phue_events/README.md

 # phue_events
-A simple library to receive and dispatch events from Philips Hue.
+Simple library to receive and dispatch events from Philips Hue.
+An event handler can be registered for each type of event.